 - Ancient astronomers believed Earth to be the centre of the Solar System and that all other planets orbited around it.
 In 1543 a Sun-Centered model of the Solar System was published which showed the Sun to be the centre of the Solar system.

 - The Earth has its moon which it is tidally locked to.
 It rotates in the same amount of time it takes to orbit, so the same side of the moon is always facing the Earth.

 - The Earths rotation is slowing down over time.
 This is happening very slowly but in around 104 million years a day on Earth will go from being 24 hours to 25 hours.

 - The Earth has a diameter of 7928 miles (12760 kilometres).
 That is the distance measured around the Equator, which is the line around Earth dividing the northern and southern hemispheres.

 - A very long time ago the Earths water was actually under the surface before volcanic activity brought it to the surface.
-Recent discovery has shown large volumes of water – enough to fill our oceans three times – are still near the Earth’s core.
+A recent discovery has shown large volumes of water – enough to fill our oceans three times – are still near the Earth’s core.

 - The highest point on Earth is Mount Everest which is 5.45 miles (8.8km) high.

 - Earth has a very powerful magnetic field.
-This protects the planets atmosphere from solar winds.
+This protects the atmosphere of the planet from solar winds.
 These solar winds would otherwise strip away our precious ozone layer.
 It is thought that the lack of atmosphere on Mars is because of the loss of its magnetic field.